Angelina Danilova: Biography

-Early life

-Danilova was born in Saint Petersburg, Russia.
-She studied interior design at the Saint Petersburg State University of Industrial Technology and Design.

 Career

 In 2015, Danilova began a meteoric rise to fame when a Korean user reposted an image of her from 2014 to the Korean social networking site Naver with the caption "Russian model who wants to marry a Korean man".
 The post quickly went viral in Korea across all media platforms.

 In 2016, Palette Media scouted Danilova through her Instagram, and invited her to Korea as a main cast member for the reality survival show Babel 250, in which she lived with six other participants from across the globe and tried to establish friendships while breaking cultural and linguistic barriers.

 Since her appearance on the show, Danilova has met with success in Korean media and has appeared in over 10 television shows in the span of 3 years.
 She has featured in numerous modelling campaigns and music videos.
 In 2018, she appeared as Cinderella in the film New Old Story.